tardate/LittleArduinoProjects/Audio/Visualization/VoiceLevelIndicatorKit/README.md

 As in: trimming the pots for master control and band control will affect the whole balance of the circuit.
 Perhaps isolating the 3 filter circuits with say a unity gain OpAmp would help.

 2. The 3 filter bands seem pretty poorly selected/tuned for a nice balanced display.
-Generally the low and mid range bands should be moved up a bit, and the ampliciation of the high band brought in line with the others.
+Generally the low and mid range bands should be moved up a bit, and the amplification of the high band brought in line with the others.

 Should I try an improved circuit?
 Perhaps .. a project to save for another rainy day.

 ### Circuit Analysis

 The circuit breaks down into 4 basic modules:

 * power supply
 * mic input and audio amp
 * filter (x3)
 * LED driver (x3)

 #### Power Circuit

 The input voltage of 8.5-15V is regulated down to a stable 6V by an L7806CV regulator.
 A 1n4007 diode provides reverse voltage protection, and chunky 220µF caps provide smoothing before and after the regulator.